simeoncloud/docs/README.md

 * **Tenant Specific Configurations**
   * Configurations that are specific to an individual tenant \(e.g. specialized software, printer deployment, and drive mapping scripts\)

-The **Simeon Baseline**, a set of best practice configurations developed by Simeon \(e.g. requiring multi-factor authentication and packages for common apps like 7-Zip and Google Chrome\), is provided as a starting point for building your **MSP Baseline**
+The **Simeon Baseline**, a set of best practice configurations developed by Simeon \(e.g. requiring multi-factor authentication and packages for common apps like 7-Zip and Google Chrome\), is provided as a starting point for building your **MSP Baseline**.